sankethnb/Covid-19-Power-BI/README.md

 # Covid-19-Power-BI
 Built a dashboard to analyze the current outbreak.
-Updated as of April 30th!!

 Option 1: If you an active Microsoft account logged in, you can easily view the report by clicking on this link here.